Eurex Clearing says collateral cushion rises to record high

 ($1 = 1.0167 euros)

-(Reporting by Yoruk Bahceli in Amsterdam and Nell Mackenzie and Karin Strohecker in London Writing by Dhara Ranasinghe Editing by Matthew Lewis)
+(Reporting by Yoruk Bahceli in Amsterdam and Nell Mackenzie and Karin Strohecker in London; Writing by Dhara Ranasinghe; Editing by Matthew Lewis and Chizu Nomiyama)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))